 The median Industrial Electrician earnings in the United States is $65,207.
 But the salary range commonly falls between $58,104 and $75,258.
 Salary can vary depending on many critical factors, including education, additional skills, certifications, and experience you hold in your occupation.

 This career is forecasted to boom by around 12% from 2021 to 2030.
 Industrial electricians are vital for the economy, and thus they hold a great career in the world of trades.
-Thus, commence your journey with the best trade schools for electricians today!
+Thus, commence your journey with the best trade school for electrical/mechanical technicians today!